AndreRog/moneyMind/README.md

 ## Features

-- Import and parse transactions from CSV files for multiple banks.
+- Import and parse financialRecords from CSV files for multiple banks.
-- Automatically or manually categorize transactions.
+- Automatically or manually categorize financialRecords.
 - Track your spending by day, week, month, and year.
 - Extensible CSV parser support for different banks (open for community contribution).
 - Clean and modular design using Hexagonal Architecture (Ports and Adapters).